markrickert/mark-travels-the-world/_posts/2018-07-04-base-jumping-europe-2018.md

   teaser: /assets/images/2018-07-04-base-jumping-europe-2018/header.jpg
 ---

 Flying back to the USA from 45 days in Europe gives me lots of time to think and write.
-So you're going to get a data nerd's perspective on my Base jumping trip to Europe.
-I left May 21st, 2018 and I'm returning on July 4th.
+So you're going to get a data nerd's perspective on my BASE jumping trip to Europe.
+I left May 21st, 2018 and left on July 4th.
 That's 44 days spent abroad.
 Good thing I don't have a home or apartment because I just spent 12% of my year away from the USA!
 That would have been a lot of money paid in rent or mortgage to not use the place!

 {% include figure image_path="/assets/images/2018-07-04-base-jumping-europe-2018/header.jpg" caption="All smiles after landing from a jump off High Nose in Lauterbrunnen, Switzerland.
 Photo by Rachel Ganapoler." %}